-Shippensburg University is accredited by the Middle States Association of Colleges and Schools; the Association to Advance Collegiate Schools of Business (AACSB) International; ABET, Inc. (Computer Science); the American Chemical Society (ACS); the Council on Social Work Education (CSWE); the Council for the Accreditation of Counseling and Related Educational Programs (CACREP); the International Association of Counseling Services (IACS); the Council for Exceptional Children (CEC); the National Council for Accreditation of Coaching Education (NCACE); and by the National Council for the Accreditation of Teachers (NCATE).
+Shippensburg University is accredited by the Middle States Association of Colleges and Schools; AACSB International (the Association to Advance Collegiate Schools of Business); ABET, Inc. (Computer Science); the American Chemical Society (ACS); the Council on Social Work Education (CSWE); the Council for the Accreditation of Counseling and Related Educational Programs (CACREP); the International Association of Counseling Services (IACS); the Council for Exceptional Children (CEC); and by the National Council for the Accreditation of Teachers (NCATE).